-While you may have eco-friendly toys on the brain for this holiday season, your friends and family may not.
-Your kids may get scads of plastic, obnoxious packaging, and yes, even possibly toxic toys for the holidays.
+You might have eco-friendly toys on the brain for this holiday season, but your friends and family may not.
+Your kids could get scads of plastic, obnoxious packaging, and yes, even possibly toxic toys for the holidays.
 Additionally, it’s hard to know which toys are eco-friendly and non-toxic.
 There’s a lot of greenwashing out there.
-Luckily there’s a lot you can do to keep the holidays safe, fun, and green.
+Luckily you can take steps to keep the holidays safe, fun, and green.

 - First of all develop your own green criteria.
 I have extensive criteria I use when evaluating green products.
 You can look over my list and adapt it to your needs.